 In both Figs.~\ref{tz0.1-qz}(a) and (b), the intensity of the $\omega_{\pm}$ modes displays a characteristic $q_{z}$ dependence, with ``nodes'' where the spectral weight almost vanishes at specific $q_{z}$ values.
 For example, the $\omega_{+}$ mode loses intensity around $q_{z}=7\pi$.
 These positions are parameter dependent, especially on the ratio of $d/c$, though the vanishing intensity of the $\omega_{-}$ mode at $q_{z}=0$ is a robust feature.
 It is also important to note that the intensity of both $\omega_{\pm}$ modes does not have $2\pi$ periodicity along the $q_{z}$ direction.

 For completeness, we also investigate the case of a large intrabilayer hopping $t_{z}=0.3t$.
 The spectral maps for various $q_{z}$ are shown in \fig{tz0.3}.
 Similar to the $t_{z}=0.1t$ case, only a single mode is present at $q_{z}=0$ [\fig{tz0.3}(a)], and its vanishing spectral weight at $\qp=(0,0)$ identifies it as the $\omega_{+}$ mode.
 For $q_{z} \ne 0$ [Figs.~\ref{tz0.3}(b)--(d)], two modes appear.
 A remarkable feature in this large $t_{z}$ case is that the upper mode forms an upward-convex shape around $\vq_{\parallel}=(0,0)$ whereas the other mode is gapless and sharply defined even inside the continuum.
 At $q_{z}=2\pi$ [\fig{tz0.3}(e)], two gapped modes are present.
-However, a key difference from the $t_{z}=0.1t$ case is that the lower energy mode in \fig{tz0.3}(e) is the one with zero spectral weight at $\qp=(0,0)$, identifying it as the $\omega_{+}$ mode.
+However, a key difference from the $t_{z}=0.1t$ case is that the lower-energy mode in \fig{tz0.3}(e) is the one with zero spectral weight at $\qp=(0,0)$, identifying it as the $\omega_{+}$ mode.
 Given the continuity of the modes with varying $q_{z}$, this suggests a reversal in the energy hierarchy of the $\omega_{\pm}$ modes for a large $t_{z}$.
 Specifically the $\omega_{+}$ mode becomes gapless for $q_{z} \ne 2 n \pi$, while $\omega_{-}$ mode is always gapped except for its vanishing at $q_{z}=0$.
 This inversion can be traced back to the competing energy scales set by the LRC---through $V_{c}$ and $\alpha$---and by the intrabilayer hopping $t_{z}$.
 When $t_{z}$ becomes sufficiently large, the energy scale of the $\omega_{-}$ mode can exceed the optical plasmon energy at $q_{z}=2n\pi$, producing the observed reversal between the $\omega_{+}$ and $\omega_{-}$ modes.
 This situation can be realized for a system with a smaller intrabilayer distance.
 Designing materials in this way would be highly interesting.